mxayon/blog/_posts/2019-06-07-mind-sized-bites.markdown

 A well discussed wire-frame, story-board or story plot maybe sufficient intra-framework if trust is encapsulated in a fortified incremental feedback cycle.
 The opportunity to evolve from "real-time" constructive criticism will propel 3 factors:
-1) Unlike the Free-Line that may or may not adapt the template convention, template format is used for crafting with specific objectives that are optimized to convey broken down concepts with unsupervised footage.
+1. Unlike the Free-Line that may or may not adapt the template convention, template format is used for crafting with specific objectives that are optimized to convey broken down concepts with unsupervised footage.
 Free line can use or reject these rules to sculpture the experience.
-2) Footage improvements - specifically if 2-3 more feedback cycles are implemented during footage capture phase to improve purposeful decision making on a macro still frame scale.
+2. Footage improvements - specifically if 2-3 more feedback cycles are implemented during footage capture phase to improve purposeful decision making on a macro still frame scale.
-3) Template has it's own dynamically evolving relationships when Template-timing is considered.
+3. Template has it's own dynamically evolving relationships when Template-timing is considered.
 As you can see the divisions / time cuts as the footage capture phase happens fast in real time.
 I learned how to get a better sense of how to stretch things with the angle to suggest a continuation of a concept or feeling (or object).

-The key to working with unsupervised data is to analyze it first, take note of ["usuable"][1] segments.
+The key to working with unsupervised data is to analyze it first, take note of "Scratch" or unusable segments.

 ## Project Objectives
 Free-Line is independent to content archive.